foxkit-us/PyIRC/README.md

 PyIRC 3 requires Python 3.3 or newer. asyncio support requires either 3.4, or for asyncio to be installed from PyPI.

+## Documentation
+Documentation is automatically generated and placed [here](http://foxkit.us/PyIRC/) for perusal.
+Our docs coverage is very complete.

 ## Bugs
 Probably many!
 Tell us about them - see the support section or just file an